andybandd/nextjs-blog/posts/first-website.md

 Everyone has to start somewhere I guess and my first website seems like it should be that somewhere.
 The first thing I did was to purchase this domain and email hosting and I figured that, before reaching the dizzying height of programming blockchains, I should probably learn some **HTML**, **CSS** and **Javascipt**, build a webite and use it to showcase my God-given coding skills

 I browsed the net for some tutorials and eventually found Ania Kubow's 12 hour coding bootcamp video on YouTube which I believe is now approaching a million views. [https://www.youtube.com/watch?v=Xm4BObh4MhI](https://www.youtube.com/watch?v=Xm4BObh4MhI).
-I am not surprised I learned so much from that as well being to steal the template for the bio site that she built in the process.
+I am not surprised.
+I learned so much from that as well being to steal the template for the bio site that she built in the process.

 I promise Ania that I will adapt it to my own style very soon and Thank you so much.
 You are a great teacher.